Do Pitbull Puppies’ Coat Change Color As They Grow?

 K (dominant black) locus:

-This site is responsible for creating brindle, black and fawn coats.
+This site is responsible for creating brindle, black, and fawn coats.

 B (brown) locus: This locus is linked to brown, chocolate, and liver.

 This gene relates to brown, chocolate, and liver coats.
-Also, in the yellow or red families, this gene can change their nose and footpads color to brown.
+Also, in the yellow or red families, this gene can change their nose and footpad color to brown.
 The brown locus has two alleles which are:

 - B, dominant brown